Rent vs. Buy: Different Rules For Divorce

 Many of these arguments are turned upside down when you are going through a divorce.
 This is the time to keep expenses low and long-term commitments to a minimum while you stabilize your income and all of the other aspects of your life.
 It’s most likely a time to stay flexible and mobile and low cost, which is what most rentals allow you to do.

 This is easier said than done for many of us.
-I “kept the house” and then had to try to sell it right in the middle of the market downturn of 2008-2009, and got much less than I most likely would have if I had sold during the divorce.
-Of course, I didn’t give a hoot, because I thought it was right for my kids, but I hope that others will take advantage of what I learned the hard way and at least take a serious look at this advice.
+I “kept the house” because I felt it was right for my kids, and then had to try to sell it right in the middle of the market downturn of 2008-2009.
+I got much less than I most likely would have if I had sold during the divorce.
+I hope that others will take advantage of what I learned the hard way and at least take a serious look at this advice.

 2 thoughts on “Rent vs. Buy: Different Rules For Divorce”